Everything in the Universe is vibration, so everything is energy. Albert Einstein said: "Concerning matter,…

 Vipassana means “to see things as they really are”.
 Vipassana meditation is a Buddhist type of meditation that refers to knowledge and awareness into the real nature of reality.
 In particular, it is part of the Theravada tradition, and it refers to the knowledge of the ‘Three marks of existence’.
-This includes impermanence, suffering, and lack of satisfaction.
+This includes impermanence, unsatisfactoriness or suffering, and non-self.
 It involves the use of a mindfulness technique of breathing that is combined with meditation on impermanence.
 This is believed to provide enlightenment of the real nature of reality as well as in managing various life complications.

 - Zen Meditation (Zazen)